Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 - Roast the meat in a low oven (250°F / 121°C) or grill it over low, indirect heat.

-- Then get the pan blazing hot and sear it until golden-brown (or grill briefly over direct heat).
+- Then get the pan blazing hot and sear it until golden-brown and cooked to your desired final temperature (or grill briefly over direct heat).

 - Resting is important to let all the gorgeous juices reabsorb into the meat.
 Let it sit for 10 minutes, and then slice against the grain.